VoxDroid/Bytey/README.md

 ## Contributing

 Contributions are welcome!
+Please read our [Contributing Guide](CONTRIBUTING.md) for details on how to contribute, and review our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a positive and inclusive community.

 To contribute:
 1. Fork the repository: [https://github.com/VoxDroid/Bytey](https://github.com/VoxDroid/Bytey)
 2. Create a feature branch (`git checkout -b feature-name`)
 3. Commit changes (`git commit -m "Add feature"`)
 4. Push to the branch (`git push origin feature-name`)
 5. Open a pull request

-See [CONTRIBUTING.md](CONTRIBUTING.md) for more details (coming soon).

 ---

 ## Support

+For support, please refer to our [Support Guide](SUPPORT.md).
+If you encounter security issues, please review our [Security Policy](SECURITY.md).

 If you find this project useful, consider supporting its development: